Easy Homemade Fudge Recipe (Ready in Minutes, No Thermometer Needed)

 Line an 8×8 or 9×9 baking dish with parchment paper or foil.
 Leave a little overhang on the sides so you can lift the fudge out easily once it sets.

 In a microwave-safe bowl, combine the chocolate chips, sweetened condensed milk, and butter.
 Microwave in short bursts, stirring in between, until everything is melted and smooth.
+Stop when just a few chips are left and stir them in.
+The heat from the bowl will finish the job and keep the fudge smooth without burning.

 Stir in your extract, salt, and any other mix-ins you’re using (nuts, crushed cookies, dried fruit, etc.).